Cell cycle: Checkpoints

 Cell cycle checkpoints are used by the cell to monitor and regulate the progress of the cell cycle.
 Checkpoints prevent cell cycle progression at specific points, allowing verification of necessary phase processes and repair of DNA damage.
 The cell cannot proceed to the next phase until checkpoint requirements have been met.
 Checkpoints typically consist of a network of regulatory proteins that monitor and dictate the progression of the cell through the different stages of the cell cycle.

 It is estimated that in normal human cells about 1% of single-strand DNA damages are converted to about 50 endogenous DNA double-strand breaks per cell per cell cycle.
 Although such double-strand breaks are usually repaired with high fidelity, errors in their repair are considered to contribute significantly to the rate of cancer in humans.

 There are several checkpoints to ensure that damaged or incomplete DNA is not passed on to daughter cells.
 Three main checkpoints exist: the G1/S checkpoint, the G2/M checkpoint and the metaphase (mitotic) checkpoint.
 Another checkpoint is the Go checkpoint, in which the cells are checked for maturity.
-If the cells fail to pass this checkpoint by not being ready yet, they will be discarded from dividing.
+If the cells are not ready, they do not pass this checkpoint and will be discarded from dividing.

 G1/S transition is a rate-limiting step in the cell cycle and is also known as restriction point.
 This is where the cell checks whether it has enough raw materials to fully replicate its DNA (nucleotide bases, DNA synthase, chromatin, etc.).
 An unhealthy or malnourished cell will get stuck at this checkpoint.

 The G2/M checkpoint is where the cell ensures that it has enough cytoplasm and phospholipids for two daughter cells.
 But sometimes more importantly, it checks to see if it is the right time to replicate.
 There are some situations where many cells need to all replicate simultaneously (for example, a growing embryo should have a symmetric cell distribution until it reaches the mid-blastula transition).
 This is done by controlling the G2/M checkpoint.